environmental-bioinformatics-master/HW2_Pro_Sequence/README.md

 CODE USED FOR HMM PROFILING
 ```

 Now it is time to look at your results.
 Generate a table where you predict for each strain the presence (and copy number) or absence of PhoA and PhoB.
 Do this both based on your BLAST results and your HMM results.
-Save the tables in your results folder as a csv file.
+Save the tables in your results folder as two csv or tab separated files (`phoA-presence.csv` and `phoB-presence.csv`).

 **How did you make a decision for predicting gene presence/absence based on the outputs from BLAST?
 What about HMM?**